This Franchisee's Business Has Taken Flight, But Not in an Ordinary Way

 Why did you choose this particular franchise?

 Prior to purchasing my first franchise, Mr. Rooter Plumbing, I owned an existing plumbing, electric, heating and air conditioning service company for six years and had reached a point in sales growth and my own expertise where I felt I needed help in getting the business to the next level.
-Since the Mr. Rooter Plumbing franchise existed in the Atlanta market for ten years or more, I felt I could gain the existing customer base and be a part of something bigger then myself.
+Since the Mr. Rooter Plumbing franchise existed in the Atlanta market for ten years or more, I felt I could gain the existing customer base and be a part of something bigger than myself.
 It paid off: We doubled sales the first year.

 How much would you estimate you spent before you were officially open for business?